Financial-Times/origami/docs/event.md

 - It's JSON.
 - In this model there is no hierarchy (cf. o-tracking proposal), and only a couple of mandated fields.
 - If certain fields are present in the payload they will enriched by Spoor and appended to the payload.
-- I've tried to keep terminology human understable - Eg, the removal of 'categoy', 'page', 'key', 'value', 'data' should all be inherent in the data structure etc.
+- I've tried to keep terminology human understable - Eg, the removal of 'categoy', 'page', 'key', 'value', 'data' should all be inherent in the data structure etc. Anything bespoke goes in 'meta'.
-- It is intentionally abstract and assumes the consumers of the event stream can manipulate the data in to their desired format.
+- It is intentionally abstract and assumes the consumers of the event stream can manipulate the data in to their desired storage format.
+- It's for use by server and client-side systems sending events to Spoor.

 ## Spec